binaryslav/linux-cheat-notes/linux-notes.md

      htop - displays processes, RAM, CPU load and other information with live updating in a terminal.
 Pseudo-graphical

 *

+     kill %% - kills currently running job kill %?gnome-calculator  - kills using a substring

+     kill -9 "$(jobs -p -s)"  - kills all stopped jobs in the current shell

      kill -9 PIDnumber /OR/ kill -kill PIDnumber - kill a process unsafelly